-- Displaced homemakers who qualify as dislocated workers under WIOA Title I are eligible for a range of services including case management, supportive services, GED preparation, and, in some cases, training. - Services for Older individuals: Southwestern PA Area Agency on Aging, Urban League of Greater Pittsburgh, and the Senior Employment Centers are partnering service providers within our PA CareerLink® network serving customers who are eligible under Title V Older Workers, i.e., individuals who are 55 years old and older.
+- Displaced homemakers who qualify as dislocated workers under WIOA Title I are eligible for a range of services including case management, supportive services, GED preparation, and, in some cases, training. - Services for Older individuals: Southwestern PA Area Agency on Aging and the Senior Employment Centers are partnering service providers within our PA CareerLink® network serving customers who are eligible under Title V Older Workers, i.e., individuals who are 55 years old and older.
 In addition, our PA CareerLink® centers serve as host agencies and hire older workers as greeters. - Our area's Title I providers developed an intergenerational program with WIOA Youth and the SWPA Area Agency on Aging.
 Local high school seniors, eligible under WIOA, became computer basics trainers for older individuals.
 This program, "Senior 2 Senior" was a great success and is incorporated into summer programming for interested in-school youth.
 The WIOA youth(s) that are part of this initiative earn a wage, and both groups learn new skills and develop a great appreciation for each other.
-This collaboration is enabling our area's senior population to develop the basic computer skills needed to obtain entry-level placements under the Title V program. - Persons with limited English proficiency: Our Title II Providers, Literacy Pittsburgh and Intermediate Unit #1, will provide 'English as a Second Language' classes when requested by our customers.
-These referrals are made following an individual's initial assessment and orientation to PA CareerLink® services. - The Southwest Corner WDB has an elaborate partnership with local social service programs that provide services to the local non-English speaking population.
-These partners include Intermediate Unit 1 (Title II provider for Washington and Greene Counties), Literacy Pittsburgh (Title II provider for Beaver County), Literacy Council of Southwestern PA, Goodwill Industries, City Mission, Blueprints, Southwestern PA Human Services and many more.
-These program connections to the local one stops ensure that that the local non-English speaking population will receive the appropriate assistance and referrals to the appropriate programs.
-In addition to these partners, the Southwest Corner WDB has established connections with many homeless shelters, half-way/three-quarter homes, food banks, and other disadvantaged service programs through training programs that were designed to target populations with most extreme barriers.
-The outreach to these community organizations has allowed the local one-stops to stay connected to these populations, which includes individuals with language barriers.
-In addition to these already established outreach efforts, the Southwest Corner WDB is in the process of creating updated service directories for each county within the workforce area.
-During this process, the Southwest Corner WDB hopes to find additional partners that service individuals with language barriers.
-All existing partners and any new partners found through this process will have local workforce program and contact information available to provide to prospective participants.
+This collaboration is enabling our area's senior population to develop the basic computer skills needed to obtain entry-level placements under the Title V program. - Persons with limited English proficiency: Our Title II Providers (listed on page 59) will provide 'English as a Second Language' classes when requested by our customers.
+These referrals are made following an individual's initial assessment and orientation to PA CareerLink® services. - Services to persons with disabilities: Our local partners that service persons with disabilities will collaborate with workforce and education systems to develop strategies for streamlining and enhancing service planning and delivery. - Unemployment Compensation (UC) UC Courtesy phones and computers are available at all PA CareerLink® centers for claimants to handle all aspects of their unemployment claim.
+PA CareerLink® staff assist visitors with accessing the phone and computer and with general information about the contact process.
+As there is occasionally a queue to use these assets, PA CareerLink® staff invite the visitors to explore the Career Resource Centers and other offerings that exist to offer services to these individuals.
+The UC Courtesy phone service has temporarily been suspended due to COVID-19.